Jubilee 2025: Celebrating HOPE that Enables

 Then, this evening is for YOU!
 Come hear the personal stories of 2 courageous individuals who struggled with mental and emotional health, grief and immense loss.
 Gain critical insights and tips from our panel of mental health, clinical and respite care experts specializing in disabilities including knowing when to seek professional help.
 What's more, learn what resources are available to you if help is needed.

-Hope that Enables presents a collaboration with 6 organisations specialising in Disabilites, Special Needs and Mental Health.
+Hope that Enables presents a collaboration with 6 organisations specialising in Mental Health, Special Needs and Disabilites.
 It's an invitation to come together as a caring and supportive community; to better understand the diverse needs and challenges of those with disabilities.

 DATE: Friday 30 May 2025